dmbarbour/glas/glas-src/language-tt/README.md

 ## Escape Sequences

 Entries that start with backslash ('\', codepoint 92) are reserved by the text tree parser for escapes and extensions.
 This can potentially support modularity (e.g. via '\include' or similar), macro calls, inline schema definitions, and other ad-hoc features.
-Currently, escapes are used only for multi-line texts and comments.
+Currently, escapes are used only for multi-line texts.

 *Aside:* An important design constraint for escapes is that their effect must be scoped to the entry they are embedded within.
 This simplifies local reasoning.